themafto/ProSkills-Learning-Platform/README.md

 ### 🔹 What is Docker?

-> Docker is a platform that helps developers create, deploy, and run applications in isolated environments called containers.
+> [!NOTE]
-> Containers bundle everything an application needs, ensuring it works the same way across different systems.
+> Docker is a platform that helps developers create, deploy, and run applications in isolated environments called containers. <br> Containers bundle everything an application needs, ensuring it works the same way across different systems.

 ### 🔹 Why Use Docker?